-To use these status values as described, include <unistd.h> and compile with the POSIX_EXIT feature-test macro set (either with /DEFINE=POSIX_EXIT or with #define POSIX_EXIT at the top of your file, before any file inclusions).
+To get POSIX behavior, include <unistd.h> and compile with the POSIX_EXIT feature-test macro set (either with /DEFINE=POSIX_EXIT, or with #define POSIX_EXIT at the top of your file, before any file inclusions).
 This behavior is available only on OpenVMS Version 7.0 and higher systems.